All Episodes

 He goes around the media through his social media platforms on Twitter, on Facebook, on Instagram.

-He, you know, if he puts out a tweet, everybody changes their coverage as they're doing it.
+If he puts out a tweet, everybody changes their coverage as they're doing it.

-They they literally cover that in news.
+They literally cover that as news.

 It becomes a news story.

-In the conservative media, Sean, is they don't like him cutting out the middleman.
+And what the media don't like about that, and that includes plenty in the conservative media, Sean, is they don't like him cutting out the middleman.

-One, two, they don't like him giving information for free.
+Two, they don't like him giving information for free.

 It's truly brilliant.